Why ADSL might be about to get more expensive

 Because it's unlikely that any private company would replicate the entire landline phone network in a country as large as Australia, it was always the intention that Telstra would offer wholesale access to other providers, who could then sell their own plans that ran on that network.
 To put it kindly, this process did not run very smoothly.

-At one point, Telstra was selling broadband to consumers for less than it was prepared to sell it to rivals, making it effectively impossible for anyone to compete.
+At one point, Telstra was selling broadband to consumers for less than it was prepared to sell to rivals, making it effectively impossible for anyone to compete.
 Telstra was also frequently accused of blocking access to exchanges for providers who wanted to invest in their own ADSL2 gear to provide faster services.

 Another common problem?
 Someone being told no ports were available when they tried to buy a service from non-Telstra company, but then finding ports were available if they asked Telstra directly.
 All up, it was an unholy mess that did nothing to promote competition, and that was why the ACCC ended up stepping in and regulating wholesale ADSL access by "declaring" the service.

 As the ACCC itself explains: "Once a service is declared, a network owner must provide access to the service upon request and where commercial agreement cannot be reached the ACCC must determine regulated price and non-price terms."
 Put more simply, if Telstra quotes ridiculous wholesale prices for access to the ADSL network, the ACCC will intervene.
-It's an imperfect and slow process, but it does mean that there are lots of companies vying to provide broadband to Australians, and that has kept prices low.
+It's an imperfect and slow process, but it does mean that there are lots of companies vying to provide internet services to Australians, and that has kept prices low.

 So why the investigation?
 ACCC declarations always have a time limit, which is sensible, because markets can change rapidly.
 The current declaration ends in February 2017, and the ACCC is required to hold an inquiry before deciding whether to extend it.